wanixarif/vindex/README.md

 pip install autosub
 ```
 ```
-sudo YOUR-PACKAGE-MANAGER install ffmpeg
+sudo YOUR-PACKAGE-MANAGER-INSTALL-COMMAND ffmpeg
 ```
-YOUR-PACKAGE-MANGER= apt or pacman or yum or dnf, depends on your distro
+YOUR-PACKAGE-MANGER-INSTALL-COMMAND = "apt install" or "pacman -Sy" or yum or dnf, depends on your distro

-Install vlc.

-Place the video files and subtiles(if exists) in the same folder

-If the subtitles don't exist, it'll auto generate.
+>Install vlc media player.

-Download the repository
+Download this repository

 Run
 ```
 chmod +x seek.sh && chmod +x vid.sh
 ```
-in your terminal, from the folder where it is downloaded.(Only for the first time)
+in your terminal, from within the folder where it is downloaded.(Only for the first time)

+Place the video files and subtiles(if exists) in the same folder

+If the subtitles don't exist, it'll auto generate.

 Now run
 ```